cburk2019/data-structures-and-algorithms/javascript/401/graphs/README.md

 8. An empty graph properly returns null

-Write tests asserting the following business-trip functionality

-1. When a trip is valid, the function returns true with a cost for the trip.
-2. When a trip doesn't connect, the function returns false with a message for unconnected trips
-3. When a city isn't in the graph, an error will be thrown
-    - it('Can properly return null given an empty graph')

 9. If all vertices are connected, breadthFirst will return the full set of vertices in the map with no repeats
     - it('If all vertices are connected, breadthFirst will return the full set of vertices in the map with no repeats')